sunisho/shomediablog/content/post/india2016.md

 After the wedding I spent several days with my mom visiting family on both hers and my Dad's side.
 We stayed in Bombay for two nights and then headed to Pune for a few more.
 This was the routine I was used to when coming to India.
 House to house and family to family, catching each other up on all the things that have gone on in the three years since we last met.

 There was one major, solemn difference this time around.
-My Dad's mother had unfortunately passed away not a month prior.
-This was the first time I was in India without the guiding hand of my grandmother, my Mothiaai.
+In a whirlwind that came as quickly as it left, my grandmother Mothiaai fell sick and passed away in October.
+My Dad had the fortune of being by her side during her final days, but I had missed her by only a few weeks.
+This was a tough loss for our family, and one that happened a bit unexpectedly given how healthy she was even through August.

 <center>
 <img src="/blog/img/mothiaai.jpg" width="550" style="padding:5px;">
 </center>

+She had lived a long, fulfilled life - one that warrants true celebration.
+She dedicated her days to curing people’s ailments through homeopathic healing.
+In her free time, she traveled extensively - she had just planned a trip with one of my Dad’s sisters to visit the Andaman Islands just before she got sick in September.
+If you’ve ever wondered where I inherited my wandering feet, look only at my Mothiaai.

- Walking into her flat in Pune was a bit of a weary experience.
+Her passing was certainly a cloud that hung low over my India trip.
+Walking into her home in Pune was a bit of a weary experience.
 It was a home filled with memories and mementos, yet with an emptiness that will now never fade.
-She had lived a long, fulfilled life - one that warrants celebration in place of the unavoidable mourning.
-She dedicated her days to curing people's ailments through homeopathic healing.
-In her free time, she traveled extensively - she had just planned a trip with one of my Dad's sisters to visit the Andaman Islands just before she got sick in September.
-If you've ever wondered where I inherited my wandering feet, look only at my Mothiaai.

-Her passing was certainly a cloud that hung low over the trip, and in particular over the wedding.
-But, it forced us to start to establish a new sense of normal for when we visit India, even if we would have rather it remain the same.
+We'll miss you, Mothiaai.

 ## A Solo Adventure

 After making the rounds with the family, I ventured out to the South and explored a few cities and regions there for just under two weeks.
 This was another first for me - while I have traveled extensively on my own everywhere else in the world, this was the first time I had done so in India.
 Usually when I go to India, I'm kept on a bit of a leash.
 Pampered like a princess.
 Coddled like a child.
 No, not this time.
 This time I'd show everyone, I'd show myself, that I could handle myself in the chaos that is India.
 And that I did, with no trouble at all.
 I took local buses and local trains, ate at street stalls, stayed in hostels and hotels and resorts, rented two wheelers, and made it through it all without losing a single limb.

-## Chennai, Pondy, and Auroville
+### Chennai, Pondy, and Auroville

 <center>
 <img src="/blog/img/chennai.jpg" width="560">